Number 777 (Replaces Committee Opinion Number 592, April 2014)

-Acquaintance and date rape refer to sexual assaults committed by someone known to the victim.
-Instances in which the perpetrator has a close familial relationship to the victim generally are defined as incest.
-Statutory rape refers to consensual sexual intercourse with a female younger than a specified age.
-The age at which an adolescent may consent to sexual intercourse varies by state and ranges from 14 years to 18 years.
-Sexual assault occurring in childhood also is defined by most states as child abuse.
-Childhood sexual abuse is further defined by the Child Abuse and Prevention Act as "the employment, use, persuasion, inducement, enticement, or coercion of any child to engage in, or assist any other person to engage in, any sexually explicit conduct or simulation of such conduct for the purpose of producing a visual depiction of such conduct; or the rape, and in cases of caretaker or interfamilial relationships, statutory rape, molestation, prostitution, or other form of sexual exploitation of children, or incest with children" (3).
+Acquaintance rape and date rape refer to sexual assaults committed by someone the victim knows.
+When the perpetrator is a family member of the victim, the assault is defined as incest.
+Statutory rape refers to consensual sexual intercourse with an individual younger than a specific age.
+The age at which an adolescent may consent to sexual intercourse varies by state and generally is 16–18 years.
+Some states allow for consent at ages younger than 16 years when the partner is close in age.
+Sexual assault that occurs in childhood, defined by most states as younger than 14 years, is considered child abuse.
+Sexual abuse is further defined by the Child Abuse and Prevention Act as “the employment, use, persuasion, inducement, enticement, or coercion of any child to engage in, or assist any other person to engage in, any sexually explicit conduct or simulation of such conduct for the purpose of producing a visual depiction of such conduct; or the rape, and in cases of caretaker or inter-familial relationships, statutory rape, molestation, prostitution, or other forms of sexual exploitation of children, or incest with children” 3.
+The scope of this Committee Opinion does not include childhood sexual assault.
+Please refer to guidelines from the American Academy of Pediatrics, The Evaluation of Children in the Primary Care Setting When Sexual Abuse Is Suspected http://pediatrics.aappublications.org/content/132/2/e558.long 4; North American Society for Pediatric and Adolescent Gynecology’s Updated Guidelines for the Medical Assessment and Care of Children Who May Have Been Sexually Abused https://www.sciencedirect.com/science/article/pii/S1083318815000303; and the American College of Obstetricians and Gynecologists’ Committee Opinion No. 498, Adult Manifestations of Childhood Sexual Abuse, for more information 4 5 6.

 Incidence and Prevalence